 ESCAR-GO (or Sluggo)

 I don’t go hunting at night anymore.
-I’ve used Escar-go as my method of control for probably 20 years with great success.
+I used Escar-go (before they added Spinosad) as my method of control for probably 20 years with great success.
 I use it when needed and with all the mulched areas that I have, I only use one box (if that) per season.
 I only use it when and where there are signs of damage or if I know from the past there will be damage.
-Even though it’s suppose to be perfectly safe I think it’s always good to be conservative with things that kill even if they’re approved for Organic Gardens.
+Even though it was suppose to be perfectly safe I think it’s always good to be conservative with things that kill even if they’re approved for Organic Gardens.
 And I would keep it out of the reach of children and animals no matter how safe they say it is.

 How it Works

 The slugs are attracted by the wheat gluten in the Escar-go.
 They eat the bait and stop eating almost immediately.
 They crawl away and die 3 to 6 days later.
 So you may never see them.

 Here are some examples of how I use it: